jiogallardy/bareMetalDigitpot/README.md

 ### Testing, Ceedling
 A basic testing environment has been setup.
-To run a simple unit test, simply run `docker compose run ceedling`, then `ceedling test:all`
+To run a simple unit test, simply run `docker compose run ceedling`, then within the shell run `ceedling test:all`

 Code has been clang formatted